-Upon accession, China made a commitment to abolish the export subsidies and domestic product priority use subsidies stipulated in Article 3.1(a) and (b) of the Agreement on Subsidies and Countervailing Measures (ASCM), as well as to (i) reserve the right to benefit from part of the provisions regarding special treatment of developing countries while confirming it would not seek to invoke the application of other parts of the provisions regarding special treatment of developing countries, (ii) inform the WTO on a biennial basis of the specific subsidies granted by it as stipulated in Articles 25.1 and 25.2 of the ASCM (subsidies that are specific, if the stateowned enterprises account for the majority of the recipients of the subsidies or if the state-owned enterprises are given disproportionately large subsidies), and (iii) implement only uniform and equitable laws, regulations and measures relating to trade in goods and services, TRIPS or foreign exchange control that are readily accessible to other WTO Members.
-In this regard, it has been pointed out by other Members at Subsidies Committee meetings, etc. that there are cases where the laws and regulations which are regarded as the supporting laws in the Subsidy Notification have not been made public.
+Upon accession, China made a commitment to abolish all export subsidies and subsidies contingent upon the use of domestic over imported goods stipulated in Article 3.1(a) and (b) of the Agreement on Subsidies and Countervailing Measures (ASCM), as well as to (i) reserve the right to benefit from part of the provisions regarding special treatment of developing countries while confirming it would not seek to invoke the application of other parts of the provisions regarding special treatment of developing countries, (ii) notify the WTO on a biennial basis of the specific subsidies granted by it as stipulated in Articles 25.1 and 25.2 of the ASCM (subsidies are specific if the state-owned enterprises account for the majority of the recipients of the subsidies or if the state-owned enterprises are given disproportionately large subsidies), and (iii) implement only uniform and equitable laws, regulations and measures relating to trade in goods and services, TRIPS or foreign exchange control that are readily accessible to other WTO member countries.
+In this regard, it has been pointed out by other Members at Subsidies Committee meetings, etc. that China has not made publicly available some of the laws and regulations which are reported in the Subsidy Notification as the legal basis for the notified subsidy programs.

-Furthermore, China also made a commitment to set up an inquiry center where Members can request information beyond certain provisions of the WTO Agreements and to respond within 30 days in principle.
-However, it has also been pointed out at Subsidies Committee meetings, etc. that even when governments of Members make inquiries about subsidies, they have not received the required answers.
+Furthermore, China also made a commitment to set up an enquiry point where Members can request information beyond certain provisions of the WTO Agreements and to respond within 30 days in principle.
+However, it has also been pointed out at Subsidies Committee meetings, etc. that Members have not received responses from China, which are supposed to be mandatory, even when the Members inquire China about its subsidies.
+It has also been proposed by the UK that China share its experience in fulfilling its obligations under the Accession Protocol, such as disclosing trade measures and responding to inquiries from other Members, as it is important and beneficial for the promotion of understanding by other Members.
 China made commitments exceeding part of the provisions of the Agricultural Agreement, such as not maintaining/introducing export subsidies for agricultural products.
-Refer to page 29 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements - WTO, FTA/EPA and IIA - for details.
+Refer to page 29 of the 2017 Report on Compliance by Major Trading Partners with Trade Agreements -WTO, FTA/EPA and IIA - for details.

-[CROSS-CUTTING ISSUES (INCLUDING REPORTING)]
+[Cross-Cutting Issues (Including Notification)]

-In recent years, China has been increasing its subsidies (subsidies in the broad sense defined in the WTO Agreement, including lowinterest loans, tax incentives, and debt forgiveness) for key industries, while WTO members and others have been pointing out the lack of transparency in such spending.
+In recent years, China has been increasing its subsidies (subsidies in the broad sense defined in the WTO Agreements, including lowinterest loans, tax incentives, and debt forgiveness) for key industries, while WTO member countries and others have been pointing out the lack of transparency in such spending.
 The lack of transparency in subsidy spending is likely to encourage the granting of subsidies that may distort the market, and China's subsidies are suspected of contributing to the issues of overcapacity in sectors such as steel and aluminum.
 Furthermore, there are concerns that China is using a variety of tools, such as loans through state-owned banks and state investment funds.
 Specifically, (i) government influence over companies may be strengthened as a result of government financial support, (ii) government support may encourage a concentration of private capital, resulting in a large flow of funds into specific industries and consequently leading to overcapacity issues, and (iii) government support may be used to finance the acquisition of foreign companies with advanced technologies.
+Japan and other countries have also pointed out at Subsidies Committee meetings that market-distortive subsidies can also have a negative impact on industrialization in developing countries.